-The human race has been trying to develop a fully functional machine translation option for decades.
-The reason we have mostly failed is that families of languages, and even languages within a single family, differ in a lot of ways.
+The human race has been trying to develop the possibility of fully functional machine translation option for decades.
+The reason we have mostly failed is that families of languages, and even languages within a single family, differ from one another in many ways.
 Differences, such as the number of cases, plurals, and phrases used are complicated enough to make it very difficult to create a single engine which could handle all of them.

-Because of these shortcomings, human translation has been viewed as the default way of translating most of the content in the past decades.
-This was true until the emergence of more advanced MT options, such as neural machine translation, which was able to produce better results and bridge the gap between human and machine translation to a certain degree.
+Because of these shortcomings, human translation has been viewed as the default way of translating most of the content over the years.
+This was true until the emergence of more advanced MT options, such as neural machine translation, which is able to produce better results and bridge the gap between human and machine translation to a certain degree.

 Pros and cons

 Before we start our countdown, let’s make it clear that we don’t think that human translation is superior to machine translation or the other way round.
-The question is rather which option should be used in a certain situation, as both have their specific use in the localization of your content.
+The question is rather as to which option should be used in a certain situation, as both have their own specific benefits in the localization of your content.
 Having said that, today we want to define the situations in which human translation is the only way to go.

 #1.
 Important online content

-This can be any published content, but in this context we are mainly discussing online content, such as websites.
-Of course, not parts of a website are equally complicated and important and for the majority, machine translation and human review approach should be enough.
+This can be any published content, but in this context, we are mainly referring to online content, such as websites.
+Of course, not all parts of a website are equally complicated and important, and, for the majority, a machine translation and human review approach should be enough.

-However, we think that human translation should be used on the most important landing pages of your website such as homepage, the About Us page, and the Terms & Conditions might require a more human touch.
+However, we think that human translation should be used on the most important landing pages of your website such as the homepage, and the About Us page, while the Terms & Conditions might also require a more human touch.

 Otherwise, your visitors might be turned off by the quality of the translation, and leave your website immediately.
-All the good marketing practices cannot make up for a low-quality user experience.
+Every good marketing practice in the book cannot make up for low-quality user experience.

 #2.
 Expert content

-Machine translation is still not used for things such as financial audits, as they tend to contain expert opinions which need to be translated without a single flaw.
+Machine translation is still not used for things such as financial audits, as they tend to contain expert opinions which need to be translated flawlessly.

 Another good example can be legal documents which will be used in court, as such texts require certified translation by an approved human translator.
 Other examples can include expert content such as medical research.
 Read more about expert content in our article about 4 fields that require professional translation.